MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Canton: Bernese Oberland

-Mürren is a tiny traditional Swiss village, complete with snow blanketed little wooden chalets, wild flowers and bell-ringing cows, at the foot of Schilthorn peak.
+Mürren is a tiny traditional Swiss village, complete with snow blanketed little wooden chalets, wild flowers and bell-ringing cows, at the foot of Schilthorn peak – surely one of the prettiest villages in Switzerland.

 Top Things to Do in Mürren